gergelypolonkai/astrognome/README.md

 The entire project is written in C, utilizing GTK+ (3.8 currently, but the final version may come only with 3.10) and SWE-GLib (which is used for the calculations part).

+Astrognome follows a well-defined coding style.
+If you contribute, please follow that by looking at existing sources, or use [Uncrustify](http://uncrustify.sourceforge.net/) with the config file under docs/.
+The only thing it messes up currently is the alignment of object type #definitions.

 ## !!!WARNING!!!
 -------------